heathen1878/go/bookstore/README.md

 go tool cover -html=coverage.out
 ```

-_Test behaviours not functions_ as covered is not the same as tested.
+Test _behaviours not functions_ as code covered is not the same as code tested.